+This is essentially a matter for DfT and we are not convinced of the benefits outweighing the disadvantages of radically changing the present arrangements.
 However, the Scottish Government should continue to have a strong say (or perhaps argue for an even stronger influence) in the formulation of the relevant DfT franchises.

-ATCO would strongly support the continuation of Anglo Scottish services beyond Edinburgh.
+SEStran would support the continuation of Anglo Scottish services beyond Edinburgh.
 The market (North and West of Edinburgh) is not only London journeys (where rail is continuously increasing its market share) but, perhaps more importantly, journeys to north of England/Yorkshire.